EENI Global Business School.

 With this Declaration, for the first time representatives of all religions (Christianity, Buddhism, Islam, Hinduism, Jainism, Taoism, Confucianism, and Zoroastrianism) reached an agreement on the principles for a global ethic and committed four irrevocable directives: commitment to a culture of

-1. Non-Violence and respect for life;
+1. Non-Violence and respect for life

-2. Solidarity and a just economic order;
+2. Solidarity and a just economic order

-3. Tolerance and a life of truthfulness;
+3. Tolerance and a life of truthfulness

-4. Equal rights and partnership between men and women.
+4. Equal rights and partnership between men and women

 The project on “Ethics, Religion, and Business” directed by Pedro Nonell has a different approach based on two principles (Harmony of Religions and Ahimsa - Non-Violence), but the goals are the same: The search for a Model of Global Ethics.

-Religions and global business: Christians Spiritual Leaders.
+Religions and Business: Christians Spiritual Leaders.

-(c) EENI Global Business School (1995-2023)
+(c) EENI Global Business School (1995-2024)

 We do not use cookies